virachai/nextjs-movie-app/README.md

 - Browse popular movies
 - Search for movies by title
-- View movie details including the backdrop and poster paths, title, overview, release date, genre IDs, and release year
+- View movie details including the backdrop and poster paths, title, overview, release date, and release year
 - Responsive design
 - Front-end developed with Next.js
 - Tailwind CSS used for styling and responsive design